nvdg2/CSA4-mail/README.md

 ![Root-CA](images/mail/root-ca.png)

-In the next step, we will allow the use of S/MIME for this certificate by double clicking the certificate in the list and set the Secure Mail flag (Beveiligder e-mail) to Always Trust (Vertrouw altijd)
+In the next step, we will allow the use of S/MIME for this certificate by double clicking the certificate in the list and set the Secure Mail flag (Beveiligde e-mail) to Always Trust (Vertrouw altijd)

 ![Root-CA Trust levels](images/mail/root-ca-trust.png)